DataDog/documentation/content/en/logs/explorer/group.md

 **Note**: The pattern detection is based on 10,000 log samples.
 Refine the search to see patterns limited to a specific subset of logs.

-Patterns support the [List Aggregates](#list-aggregates-of-logs) visualization.
+Patterns support the [List Aggregates][15] visualization.
 Clicking a pattern in the list opens the pattern side panel from which you can:

 - Access a sample of logs from that pattern
 - Append the search filter to scope it down to logs from this pattern only